SiFTW/MitchellLabWebsite/content/event/ICSB2022/index.md

   postcode:
   country: Germany

-summary: We have had two projects accepted for talks and two projects accepted for posters at ICSB 2022.
-The 21st International Conference on Systems Biology.
+summary: We have had two projects accepted for talks and two projects accepted for posters at ICSB 2022, the 21st International Conference on Systems Biology.
 abstract:

 # Talk start and end times.